Data Efficient Language-supervised Zero-shot Recognition with Optimal Transport Distillation: Variance Analysis

 \section{Variance Analysis}

-In our experiments, we noticed variance of experimental results.
-To study this, we repeat the experiments in Table \ref{tab:main} with a ResNet50 image encoder and a DeCLUTR-Sci-base text encoder for 3 times each using different random seeds.
-We compute the mean and standard deviation of accuracy metrics.
-We noticed higher variance on GOI experiments. \textit{E.g.,} for the FH@10 metric, the variance can be up to 1.88 pts.
+In our experiments, we noticed variance of experimental results with identical settings.
+To study this, we repeat the experiments in Table \ref{tab:main} with a ResNet50 image encoder and a DeCLUTR-Sci-base text encoder for 3 times each using different random seed to analyze the variance of the experiments.
+We noticed higher variance on GOI experiments.
+For example, for the FH@10 metric, the variance can be up to 1.88 pts.
 Note that the mean accuracy's gap between OTTER and baselines are all significantly larger than the standard deviation, indicating that the performance improvement of OTTER is not a result of randomness.
 However, such high variance is worth noting and requires future investigation on how to reduce it.